 The collection is organized by Library of Congress call numbers – not by author.
 To find a book’s location, you’ll need to look it up in the catalog.

-Check the Resources and NOVEL sections on the left for additional research links.
+Check the Resources and NOVEL sections below for additional research links.
 We also provide interlibrary loan service for items not in our collection, as well as referrals to other academic libraries in NYC.